Amina-emmy/hangman_game/README.md

 - **Two Player Setup**: Sit together with a friend.
 One player will be the word chooser, and the other will be the guesser.

 - **Word Chooser's Role**:
-  - Type a word into the input field.
+  - Type a word into the input field using the keyboard.
   - Click the "Go" button to submit the word.
   - The length of the word will be displayed on the screen.